Digitising Recurring Journey in Insurance

 (Ramu Gudimetla)

-In this COVID scenario, there is a need to tweak the process because there is less or no physical presence where a customer walks in a bank.
+In this COVID scenario, there is a need to tweak the process because there is less or no physical presence when a customer walks into a bank.
 Therefore, it has to be suited as a remotely assisted channel to some extent.

 • Physically present